Updated May 21, 2021

 As of April 1, all visitors, patients, and staff at Lake Cumberland Regional Hospital and its affiliates as well as Lake Cumberland Physician Practices will be required to wear a facemask (also known as a surgical mask) at all times.
 More information on N95 masks, surgical masks, and wearing a mask in public is below.

-To help ensure the safety of our patients, providers, employees and community, all of our LCRH facilities and employed practices will be practicing similiar limited visitor protocols.
-We have implemented a zero-visitor* protocol effective Tuesday, November 16 at LCRH facilities and employed practices.
+To help ensure the safety of our patients, providers, employees and community, all of our LCRH facilities and employed practices will be practicing similiar visitor protocols.
+As of May 17, we have returned to pre-pandemic visitor policies, which include:

-Currently, ALL patients admitted to the hospital or undergoing a procedure, will be tested for COVID-19.
-If you are undergoing an outpatient procedure, your provider will place the order for the test, and the hospital will reach out with instructions for scheduling.
+As of March 8, 2021, pre-operative and pre-procedure COVID-19 testing will be at the discretion of the ordering physician or surgeon.
+If you are undergoing an outpatient procedure, your provider may place the order for the test, and if so, the hospital will reach out with instructions for scheduling.
 If your test happens to be positive, your procedure will be postponed, and you will be given instructions related to your care.
-If you are having an imaging procedure, you will be screened and masked, but not tested for COVID-19.

 Our hospital is clean and safe -- just like it always has been!
 One of the core elements of properly managing infectious diseases is the cleanliness of our physical facility.
 We continue to use the most effective cleaning and disinfection protocols available in healthcare today.
 We are cleaning all high touch surfaces every 30 minutes, have implemented an electrostatic cleaning system to be used before a patient arrives and once a patient leaves a room, and our environmental services team is utilizing the same PPE and safety precautions as the rest of our staff.